SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

   [trimmed](https://learn.microsoft.com/dotnet/core/deploying/trimming/trimming-options).
 It's not
   possible to statically determine what types are needed to determine arguments using reflection, so trimming is not possible at all with reflection.
-- Allow your application use [native AOT](https://learn.microsoft.com/dotnet/core/deploying/native-aot), which is similarly incompatible with reflection.
+- Allow your application to use [native AOT](https://learn.microsoft.com/dotnet/core/deploying/native-aot), which is similarly incompatible with reflection.
 - Improved performance; benchmarks show that instantiating a [`CommandLineParser<T>`][] using a generated parser is up to thirty times faster than using reflection.